nikitaDanilenko/vmm/src/VMM.md

 ---------------

-The following multiplication computes the successors of a vertex and adds all predecessors and their corresponding values to the `Arc`{.haskell}-list at the respective index.
+The following multiplication computes the successors of a vertex and adds all predecessors and their corresponding values to the `Arc`-list at the respective index.

 ~~~{.haskell}
 (.*||) :: Vec [Arc a] -> Mat a -> Vec [Arc a]